criccomini/incubator-samza/samza-test/src/main/python/README.md

 ## Running integration tests

-To start Samza's integration test, run:
+To start Samza's integration test in a specific directory, run:

-  $ bin/integration-tests.sh <directory to run tests in>
+  $ bin/integration-tests.sh <dir>

 This command will: